 The department of Sustainable Design Engineering (SDE) conducts research at the intersection of engineering and sustainability to transform design and unlock novel design opportunities for addressing societal challenges.

 Advancements in computational technology, materials, and fabrication technologies offer unprecedented opportunities for products, services, and system design while creating new societal and environmental challenges.
 These new transformative technologies do not simply serve as marginal improvements on existing products; instead, they entail radical changes in how we design, engineer, use, experience, and recover products.
 We strongly believe that a creative and responsible application of emerging technologies to everyday products, services, and systems requires strong couplings of theory and practice from design, engineering, and sustainability.

 Within the faculty, the SDE department is closely involved in education in the Bachelor's degree programme, in particular in the technology subjects.
-In addition, the department provides the Integrated Product Design (IPD) Master's programme, together with the Human-Centered Design department.
-The aim is to ensure that education and research are closely interlinked, so that students acquire relevant technological knowledge that will have a great impact on technical design in coming years.
+The department is also responsible for the the Integrated Product Design (IPD) Master's programme.
+Our goal is to train a new generation of designers who create impact with and through deep knowledge of such emerging technologies in a sustainable, measurable, and scalable way.